 DOJ asks Supreme Court to intervene in case that limits access to abortion drug

-The Supreme Court is expected to respond as soon as Friday to a formal request from the Justice Department to block a federal appeals court decision that limits access to the abortion drug mifepristone.
+The Supreme Court could respond as soon as Friday to a formal request from the Justice Department to block a federal appeals court decision that limits access to the abortion drug mifepristone.

 The government, on behalf of the Food and Drug Administration, earlier today requested an immediate administrative stay to preserve the status quo while the court considers the request.
 Portions of a Texas district court's order that limits the drug would otherwise take effect at 1:00 a.m.
 ET on Saturday, April 15.

-The Justice Department is looking for a ruling that allows for the FDA to fully approve mifespristone on the market without restrictions as it has since 2000.

-"This application concerns unprecedented lower court orders countermanding FDA's scientific judgment and unleashing regulatory chaos by suspending the existing FDA-approved conditions of use for mifepristone," the DOJ says in the filing.
+The administration brief calls the lower court rulings "unprecedented" and says they "unleashed regulatory chaos" by suspending the existing FDA-approved conditions of use for mifepristone."

+The brief used the strongest language in urging the court to block the lower court orders.

+"The district court countermanded the scientific judgment the FDA has maintained across five administrations; nullified the approval of a drug that has been safely used by millions of Americans over more than two decades; and upset reliance interests in the health care system that depends on the availability of mifepristone as an alternative to surgical abortion for women who choose to lawfully terminate their early pregnancies."
+The administration said those harms would be felt throughout the nation because mifepristone has lawful uses in every state, regardless of whether abortion is legal, for instance, to treat women who have miscarried.

 How the cases got here